Education Specialist in School Psychology

 PSY 515Academic Assessment4

-PSY 518Psychopathology Of Children3
+PSY 518Psychopathology of Children3

-PSY 525Role and Function Of School Psychologist3
+PSY 525Role and Function of School Psychologist3

-PSY 533Social and Behavioral Interventions In School3
+PSY 533Social and Behavioral Interventions in School3

 PSY 584School Psychology Practicum I3